-The term purpura is used in the narrower sense as a synonym for bleeding into the skin.
-Skin bleeding is a clinical phenomenon in which erythrocytes leak into the dermal tissue.
-Skin bleeding can be acute or chronic.
-They are characterized by localized or disseminated, small or large spots, red, blue, blue-green or yellow-brown (diascopically unpushable) spots or palpable elevations (color tones caused by bleeding of different ages).
-A purpura can be triggered by a variety of causes.
+Skin hemorrhages (hemorrhages) are a clinical phenomenon in which there are leaks of erythrocytes into the dermal tissue.
+Skin hemorrhages can be acute or chronic.
+They are characterized by localized or disseminated, small-spotted or patchy, red, blue, blue-green, or yellow-brown (diascopically not pushable away) spots or palpable elevations (hues due to hemorrhages of different ages).
+Purpura can be caused by a variety of causes.

 ClassificationThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

 Etiologically, a vascular (vessel wall damage) can be distinguished from a purpura due to coagulation disorders.